-Many findings are suggestive of a cause or group of causes (see Table: Some Causes of Nausea and Vomiting).
+Many findings are suggestive of a cause or group of causes (see table ).

 Vomiting occurring shortly after drug or toxin ingestion or exposure to motion in a patient with an unremarkable neurologic and abdominal examination can confidently be ascribed to those causes, as may vomiting in a woman with a known pregnancy and a benign examination.
-Acute vomiting accompanied by diarrhea in an otherwise healthy patient with a benign examination is highly likely to be infectious gastroenteritis; further assessment may be deferred.
+Acute vomiting accompanied by diarrhea in an otherwise healthy patient with a benign examination is highly likely to be infectious gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
+Most cases are infectious, although gastroenteritis may occur after ingestion of drugs and chemical... read more ; further assessment may be deferred.

 Vomiting that occurs at the thought of food or that is not temporally related to eating suggests a psychogenic cause, as does personal or family history of functional nausea and vomiting.
 Patients should be questioned about the relationship between vomiting and stressful events because they may not recognize the association or even admit to feeling distress at those times.

 All females of childbearing age should have a urine pregnancy test.
-Patients with severe vomiting, vomiting lasting over 1 day, or signs of dehydration on examination should have other laboratory tests (eg, electrolytes, BUN, creatinine, glucose, urinalysis, sometimes liver tests).
-Patients with red flag findings should have testing appropriate to the symptoms (see Table: Some Causes of Nausea and Vomiting).
+Patients with severe vomiting, vomiting lasting over 1 day, or signs of dehydration on examination should have other laboratory tests (eg, electrolytes, blood urea nitrogen, creatinine, glucose, urinalysis, sometimes liver tests).
+Patients with red flag findings should have testing appropriate to the symptoms (see table ).

 The assessment of chronic vomiting usually includes the previously listed laboratory tests plus upper GI endoscopy, small-bowel x-rays, and tests to assess gastric emptying and antral-duodenal motility.

 Specific conditions, including dehydration, are treated.
 Even without significant dehydration, IV fluid therapy (0.9% saline 1 L, or 20 mL/kg in children) often leads to reduction of symptoms.
-In adults, various antiemetics are effective (see Table: Some Drugs for Vomiting).
+In adults, various antiemetics are effective ( see Table: Some Drugs for Vomiting Some Drugs for Vomiting ).
 Choice of agent varies somewhat with the cause and severity of symptoms.
 Typical use is the following:

-Obviously, only parenteral agents should be used in actively vomiting patients.
+Only parenteral or sublingual agents should be used in actively vomiting patients.